6zHAOyi/BadVision/README.md

 For detailed explanations of each options, please refer to the file `src/options.py`

 ## Evaluation on benchmarks
 1. Prepare benchmarks including question/caption files and images.
-Images should be the same structure of the shadow dataset.
+Images should be orgnised in the same structure of the shadow dataset.
 Some examples of question/caption files are already well positioned and structured in the project.

 ```
 LLaVA: Llava/playground/data/eval